← All posts

 slackcli conversations list --workspace="Side Project"

-3. JSON Output for Automation
+3. JSON output for automation

 # Get JSON with thread timestamps for replies